farzaaaan/blog/content/posts/local_dev_automation/pihole.md

 continuing with the goal of making life easier, once I have my local git repository I would not want to refer to it with an IP. for a few reasons, namely:

-1. most local devises lease their IP from the _DHCP server_ and this IP could change. we could solve for it using _static ips_, however,
+1. most local devices lease their IP from the _DHCP server_ and this IP could change. we could solve for it using _static ips_, however,
 2.  `192.168.0.29/user/repo.git` does not feel right, or clean, or methodical, or easy.

 so we need a dns server on our local network. for this I went with [pi-hole](https://github.com/pi-hole/pi-hole). although there are other options such as [blocky](https://github.com/0xERR0R/blocky). or one could also just edit _hosts_ file and assign a qualifier to an ip, although I wouldn't recommend.